Prudhvi0001/Prudhvi0001.github.io/_posts/2020-08-28-AdvanceMLPipeline.md

 ### Data Collection & Integration

 No matter from where you or your team collects the data there might be some noise in it.
-So you should be equiped with tools which can help you clean and integrate the data properly and you should be able to handle all kinds of data types thrown at you.
+So you should be equipped with tools which can help you clean and integrate the data properly and you should be able to handle all kinds of data types thrown at you.

-Although it is not intresting to do but it is useful to produce intresting results.
+Although it is not interesting to do but it is useful to produce interesting results.
 Becoz real data doesn't consists of numerical and categorical features it consists of garbage and others [Indolence](https://www.google.com/search?client=safari&rls=en&q=indolence&ie=UTF-8&oe=UTF-8).

 ###### Some Handy Non Popular Data Cleaning Tools: [PrettyPandas](https://github.com/HHammond/PrettyPandas) ,  [Tabulate](https://pypi.org/project/tabulate/) , [Scrubadub](https://scrubadub.readthedocs.io/en/stable/index.html) , [ftfy](https://github.com/LuminosoInsight/python-ftfy) , [Link for More](https://mode.com/blog/python-data-cleaning-libraries/)

-Here is an elobrated article by [Robert R.F.
+Here is an elaborated article by [Robert R.F.
 DeFilippi](https://medium.com/@rrfd/cleaning-and-prepping-data-with-python-for-data-science-best-practices-and-helpful-packages-af1edfbe2a3) and [Real Python](https://realpython.com/python-data-cleaning-numpy-pandas/) on how to get started do check it out.

 ##### Get the Status of Data